Electronic Structure of Epitaxial Films of the Bilayer Strontium Ruthenate: Sr$_{3}$Ru$_2$O$_{7}$

 Ruthenium oxides of the Ruddlesden-Popper (R-P) phases, Sr$_{n+1}$Ru$_n$O$_{3n+1}$ ($n=1,2,3,\infty$), are a class of strongly correlated materials that have garnered significant attention because they feature several comparable interactions that compete to engender a variety of novel electronic and magnetic phenomena~\cite{ref-01,ref-02,ref-03,ref-04,ref-05}.
-The vast collection of ground-state properties in this series includes unconventional superconductivity in Sr$_{2}$RuO$_{4}$ ($n=1$)~\cite{ref-01,ref-02}, the quantum critical metamagnetism and nematicity in Sr$_3$Ru$_2$O$_7$ ($n=2$)~\cite{ref-03,ref-03_1}, anisotropic ferromagnetism and proposed orbital-dependent metamagnetism in Sr$_4$Ru$_{3}$O$_{10}$ ($n=3$)~\cite{ref-04,ref-04_1} and the spontaneous itinerant ferromagnetism in SrRuO$_{3}$ ($n=\infty$)~\cite{ref-05}.
 The richness of different phenomena in Sr-based layered ruthenates comes from a competition between local and itinerant electronic behaviors.
 This involves a strong interplay between charge, spin, orbital, and lattice degrees of freedom, which underlie the complex ground states and responses of these materials to external perturbations~\cite{ref-06,ref-07}.
-All the above ground-state properties demonstrate that the Sr$_{n+1}$Ru$_n$O$_{3n+1}$ materials provide a fascinating platform for exploring diverse novel quantum phenomena in correlated ruthenate systems.
+The vast collection of ground-state properties of the ruthenate series~\cite{ref-01,ref-02,ref-03,ref-03_1,ref-04,ref-04_1,ref-05} demonstrate that the Sr$_{n+1}$Ru$_n$O$_{3n+1}$ materials provide a fascinating platform for exploring diverse novel quantum phenomena in correlated ruthenate systems.

 The focus of this paper is on the bilayer strontium ruthenate system Sr$_{3}$Ru$_2$O$_{7}$.
 It is a quasi-two-dimensional material due to the strong interactions of the Ru-O layers within the bilayer in the $ab-$plane, and the weaker interactions between adjacent bilayers along the c-axis~\cite{ref-08}.
 The crystal symmetry of Sr$_{3}$Ru$_2$O$_{7}$ is commonly described as tetragonal, with space group \textit{I4/mmm}~[see, Fig.~\ref{Fig.1}(a)].
 However, structural refinements based on neutron and x-ray diffraction have revealed an in-plane rotation of the RuO$_{6}$ octahedra by approximately 7$\degree$, which lowers the symmetry~\cite{ref-10, ref-32}.
 As a result, some studies report an orthorhombic structure, assigning space groups such as \textit{Bbcb} or \textit{Pban}, depending upon the specific modeling and refinement conditions~\cite{ref-10, ref-14, ref-32, ref-33, ref-34}.